 II.B.
 PCB Contaminated Used Oil

 II.B.1.
-The Permittee shall not accept or store used oil with PCB concentrations greater than or equal to 50 mg/kg (ppm) unless the Permittee complies with TSCA regulations 40 CFR 761.
+The Permittee shall notify the Director within 24 hours of any used oil with a PCB concentration greater than or equal to 2 mg/kg (ppm).
 Used oils containing PCB concentrations greater than or equal to 2 mg/kg but less than 50 mg/kg are subject to both R315-15 of the Utah Administrative Code and 40 CFR 761.

 II.C.
 Used Oil Loading and Unloading Requirements

 II.C.1.
-The Permittee shall ensure that operations involving the loading or unloading of used are conducted in accordance with Attachment 7 (Used oil Loading and Unloading Procedures).
+The Permittee shall ensure that operations involving the loading or unloading of used oil are conducted in accordance with Attachment 7 (Used oil Loading and Unloading Procedures).

 II.D.
 Used Oil Sampling and Analysis